Scion of Ikshvaku

 Reading age: 18+

-Interspersed mention of Nagas, Land of the Parihas, Somras, etc., attempt to connect the story with the Shiva series.
-It doesn’t add much value to the story.
-Moreover, those who haven’t read the Shiva series can feel lost.
+Interspersed mention of Nagas, Land of the Parihas, Somras, etc., attempts to connect the story with the Shiva series.
+However, this doesn’t add much value to the story, and those who haven’t read the Shiva series can feel lost.

 I somehow dragged myself into finishing the book.
-The story ends with a small clue about Sita, which makes the reader curious and acts as a pointer to the next book in this series.
+The story ends with a small clue about Sita, which makes the reader curious and points to the next book in this series.
 But unlike in the Shiva series, the bait is not good enough.
 The reader doesn’t have much to look forward to.

 Follow me on: